rmsrosa/rode_convergence_euler/docs/src/examples/01-wiener_linearhomogeneous.md

 target = CustomUnivariateMethod(target_solver!, rng)
 ````

-The method for which we want to estimate the rate of convergence is, naturally, the Euler method:
+The method for which we want to estimate the rate of convergence is, naturally, the Euler method, denoted [`RandomEuler`](@ref):

 ````@example 01-wiener_linearhomogeneous
 method = RandomEuler()